mekongsoft/custchurn-demo/README.md

 On our web form, enter the parameter for an Internet Customer, then select one of the 12 models as below
 ![Marketing](./marketing/BackendAPI_Form.png)

-Then click Submit to know the possibility if this Customer can churn or not
+Then click Predict button to know the possibility if this Customer can churn or not

 ![Marketing](./marketing/BackendAPI_Predict.png)